ska-telescope/ska-oso-pht-services/README.md

 The Swagger UI should be available external to the cluster at `http://<KUBE_HOST>/<KUBE_NAMESPACE>/pht/api/v1/ui/` and the API accesible via the same URL.

 If using minikube, `KUBE_HOST` can be found by running `minikube ip`.
-`KUBE_NAMESPACE` is the namespace the chart was deployed to, likely `ska-oso-pht-service`
+`KUBE_NAMESPACE` is the namespace the chart was deployed to, likely `ska-oso-pht-services`

 To run the component tests in a k8s pod: